PointCloudLibrary/pcl/doc/tutorials/content/qt_visualizer.rst

 | This is the last part of our constructor; we add the point cloud to the visualizer, call the method ``pSliderValueChanged`` to change the point size to 2.

-We finaly reset the camera within the PCL Visualizer not avoid the user having to zoom out and update the qvtkwidget to be sure the modifications will be displayed.
+We finally reset the camera within the PCL Visualizer not avoid the user having to zoom out and update the qvtkwidget to be sure the modifications will be displayed.

 .. literalinclude:: sources/qt_visualizer/pclviewer.cpp